-Dragon 13 can upgrade profiles from Version 11 or 12.
-If you have such a profile, you should upgrade it and use it in Dragon 13; this allows you to benefit from refinements you had previously made (in terms of acoustics and language model, as well as options, plus custom commands if applicable).
+Dragon 14 can upgrade profiles from Version 12 or 13.
+If you have such a profile, you should upgrade it and use it in Dragon 14; this allows you to benefit from refinements you had previously made (in terms of acoustics, optional settings, plus custom commands if applicable).

-Dragon's Upgrade Wizard can automatically detect eligible profiles present on your computer.
-(This wizard is available any time from the Windows Start menu or Start screen, under Dragon NaturallySpeaking Tools.)

-Use its Remove button as needed so that only the desired one(s) appear.
+Dragon's Upgrade Wizard (available from the Windows Start menu or Start screen, under Dragon Tools) can automatically detect eligible profiles present on your computer.
+Use its Remove button as needed so that only the desired profiles appear.

-If a profile you want is not in the list (for example because it is on an external disk), use the Browse button to designate it.
+If a profile you want to upgrade is not in the list (for example because it is on an external disk), use the Browse button to designate it.